ABOUT BED BUGS

 SIGNS OF A BED BUG INFESTATION

-• Small spots of blood on bed sheets and pillow cases
+• Small spots of blood on sheets and pajamas

 BED BUG CONTROL

 Do-it-yourself pest control treatments for bed bugs are not recommended.
 Typically, these methods are not effective, which simply means that these pests have more time to multiply.
 At their worst, these treatment methods may prove to be dangerous to people and pets.
 Working with a qualified professional is the most sensible solution to the problem.